 Q: Does it hurt when hit by a paintball?

-A: When you get hit by a paintball from a close range or bare skin, it will hurt.
+A: Paintball guns have certain moving parts and there is some chance to wear out.
+When you get hit by a paintball from a close range or bare skin, it will hurt.
 Therefore, it is advised to wear protective clothing and minimize the chances of the sting.
 Besides, you should always wear a protective mask to guard your face and eyes.

 Also, it is worth mentioning that electronic paintball markers make a great choice for efficient firing rate.
 Since there are several paintball guns on the marker with individual features and styles, we have picked the top 12 best paintball guns to make your job easier.